GalaChain/galaswap-bot/README.md

 You must also have [Docker](https://www.docker.com/get-started/) installed if you wish to run the bot in Docker (which is the easiest way to get started).

-It's also recommended to have a Slack workspace and create a [Slack application](https://api.slack.com/apps) and two `Incoming Webhooks` inside of it.
+It's also recommended to have a Discord server and create two `Webhooks` inside of it.
 The bot will use one for sending trade notifications and the other for sending error notifications.
 If you omit these, the bot will output these notifications to the console instead.
+You can also use Slack webhooks if you prefer.

 ## Configuration